KhushPatibandha/kolon/docs/docs.md

 ### Data Types

 Here are the data types supported by Kolon: `int`, `float`, `string`, `char`, `bool`.
 Note that there is NO concept of `long` or `double`, so both `int` and `float` are `64-bit`.

+One thing to note here is the values of these data types is concrete.
+Hence the value of object won't change but the reference to it could change.

 ### Declaring Variables